kiranfavre/eds214_group_project/README.md

 To collaborate effectively, a Github repository was made and cloned to the Taylor Server at Bren.
 We used pair programming and worked together to find solutions to the answser the questions being asked.

 ### Installation
+To succesfully repdroduce our project, access to the Taylor server at Bren is required.

 ### Usage